skeicher/autgradalg-lib/README.md

 ### Installation

-* You need to have [Singular](http://singular.uni-kl.de) installed.
-The library has been developed for version 4.0.2.
-We assume it has been installed it on a UNIX machine and is available from the command line.
+You need to have [Singular](http://singular.uni-kl.de) installed.
+The library has been developed for version 4.1.1.
+We assume it has been installed on a UNIX machine and is available from the command line.
-* Either
+1. Either
     * download the file `lib/autgradalg.lib` and `cd` to the folder containing it
     * or clone this repository and `cd` to the `lib` folder.
-* Try out the lib: Execute `Singular` and then load the library with the commands
+2. Execute `Singular` and then load the library with the commands
     ```C++
     LIB 'gfanlib.so'
     LIB 'autgradalg.lib'